 The print file on the USB stick served as the first test print.
 The file has already been adapted to the printer by the manufacturer and delivers the best possible result.
 Otherwise you have to “feel your way” with the exposure times, layer heights, etc. (as is the case with filament printers, for example).

 IMPORTANT: When using a 3D printer and during the post- processing, make sure you follow appropriate protection measures.
-For example, you should clothing, such as gloves, breathing mask, etc. .
+For example, you should wear protective clothing, such as gloves, breathing mask, etc. .

 Once the printing units have been cleaned, they still have to harden completely.
 You can either you use a UV light or you put the prints in the sun for a few hours.

 The included accessories are unfortunately mediocre .
 When I tried to get the figures off the printing plate, a piece of the plastic spatula broke off.
-But: the quality is awesome!
+But the quality of the print was awesome!

 Due to the inferior plastic spatula, black traces got stuck on the printing plate, which is quite annoying.
 The traces were difficult to remove.
 In the meantime I have adjusted the exposure time and now inclined objects with larger surfaces to reduce adhesion.